 - The combination of the installation systems used, (vertical (for the Water-wave texture and horizontal for the Air-smooth texture)

-- The existence of two clearly differentiated facades which needed to be integrated with the curved and arrhythmic terrace railing system.
+- The existence of two clearly differentiated facades needed to be integrated with the curved and arrhythmic terrace railing system.

 This was not a simple project since the geometry of the plan of the two buildings facing each other combines alignment breaks and developments with a very open curve.
 As if that were not enough, the fit on the façade of the bodies corresponding to the attics makes the modulation of the whole extremely rigid.
 Collaboration with ULMA has allowed these difficulties to be satisfactorily resolved, starting from a strict rethinking.